cman81/family-to-do/KANBAN.md

 - Fix bug: checked off tasks reappear when refreshing the task list
 - Add "Next 7 Days" smart list, categorized by day
 - Show tasks with no due date at the top of task lists
+- Pass around a breadcrumb so that the back button on Task Details can go back to the proper Task List (e.g.: Smart List)